 When you apply for a position, you usually send your Brief Profile first; this includes your personal information and contact details, education, and employment history in reverse chronological order.
 You should also send a cover letter with this.
 Then follow up your application with a phone call to confirm that they have received it.
-The cover letter should be three to four paragraphs long and highlight your suitability for the job.
+The cover letter should include three to four paragraphs and it should highlight why you are suitable for the job.
 You usually send the Comprehensive CV at the second stage, on request; this provides your potential employer with more information about your skills and experience.

 In South Africa, a CV should be short and to the point; ideally no more than one or two pages.
-It is important to remember that employers decide who to interview based on the CVs they receive for each job.
+It is important to remember that employers decide which applicants they want to interview for the job based on the CVs that they receive.
 Therefore, you should emphasize certain skills and experience that will make you stand out from the competition.

 Make sure that you use UK English, not US English, when writing your CV in South Africa; remember to change your spell check settings accordingly.
 This will also help you to avoid making any spelling mistakes and major grammatical errors.